atborg/askme-beir-eval/README.md

 ## steps to run evaluation

-1. open eval.py to edit
+1. open eval.py to edit the following variables at the top of the script
 2. change "dataset" variable to your desired BEIR dataset
 3. change "filePath" variable to your AskMe output file
 4. run the script!